 Isthmic spondylolisthesis is further divided:

-A fracture in pairs can lead to a moving piece of bone; the lower articular process detached can really move.
+A fracture in pairs can lead to a moving piece of bone; the lower articular process detached can move.

 Problems with the pars interarticularis can also be called spondylolysis.
 The word looks like spondylolisthesis, and they are somewhat related.

-Microfractures in the pars interarticularis, of the type that gymnasts are prone to, football players and weightlifters are a form of spondylolysis.
+Microfractures in the pars interarticularis, of the type that gymnasts are prone to, football players, and weightlifters are a form of spondylolysis.

 The fractures are called spondylolysis; If the vertebra slips forward because it is not held in place correctly, it is called spondylolisthesis.

 As you grow older, the parts of your spine may degenerate; They can wear out.
-Usually their intervertebral discs change first.
+Usually, their intervertebral discs change first.

-The older they are, the less water content and proteoglycans have the discs, and the less fluid makes them less able to handle movements and strokes.
+The older they are, the less water content and proteoglycans have in the discs, and the less fluid makes them less able to handle movements and strokes.

 Less fluid can also cause the disc to thin out, and a thinner disc brings the facet joints closer together.
-Degenerative forms are more frequent in women, people over fifty and African-Americans.
+Degenerative forms are more frequent in women, people over fifty, and African-Americans.